Axeon-Network/kurowiki/pages/articles/development_of_kurowiki.md

 In late September 2025, the Axeon Network publicly released its first public KuroWiki version, 5.1.2600.main.250928-0955 (also jokingly named **KuroWikiXP** due to the version string).
 The first build of the **Beta 5.x** series, this is the first public KuroWiki release since early June 2025.

-As of October 2025, work has shifted to Beta 5.2, introducing even more new articles and changes.
+In early October 2025, work has shifted to Beta 5.2, introducing even more new articles and changes.
 Build 3505 finally did away of the LexTheNova-esque background and replaced it with a changing background.
 [Build 3567](KuroWiki_build_3567_(kayaurora)) introduced the *Featured Articles* box in the homepage.
 Two Interim Developer Releases came out during this time: [Build 3615](KuroWiki_build_3615) and [Build 3680](KuroWiki_build_3680), which replaced the changing background with a permanent background, redesigned the homepage and introduced DeltaSearch 2.0, which by itself brought over improvements to KuroWiki search.

 <div class="wiki-gallery">
        {% include gallery_item.html